-Baldwin Beach is a long and wide sandy beach on the North Shore of Maui, right outside of Paia.
-The beach park is named after Harry Alexander Baldwin (1871-1946), who was a sugarcane plantation manager and politician.
+Baldwin Beach, Maui is a long and wide sandy beach on the North Shore, right outside of Paia.
+Baldwin Beach Park is named after Harry Alexander Baldwin (1871-1946), who was a sugarcane plantation manager and politician.

 H.A.
 Baldwin was born and died just a stone’s throw away from the beach park, which was named after him the year following his death.
 You’ll notice the name Baldwin a lot around the island as H.A. was also the grandson of Dwight Baldwin, an early missionary and medical doctor on Maui.

 Expect the surf to be high and the wind to be blowing generously at Baldwin Beach all year round.
 The beach has two coves protected by offshore reefs on each end: Baby Beach in the East and Baldwin Cove in the West, where swimming is less treacherous.

 There’s also many ironwood trees along the dunes which make it easy to find a shady area if you’re trying to stay out of the sun.

 Approximately ¾ of a mile long, Baldwin Beach is the longest beach on the North Shore and is a favorite of nearby residents for walks, runs, and bodysurfing.
 It’s also a stunning beach for a relaxing day of shell hunting, reading, or sunbathing while enjoying the beautiful view.